 Proto-Maritime is reconstructed as having twenty phonemes.
 It was characterised by three points of vowel articulation, a lack of contrastive voice and the prominence of velar, uvular and glottal sounds.
 Syllables were simple or moderately complex.

 The standard model of PM phonology has stood the test of time, but some uncertainties remain.
 The language was unwritten.
-It is believed that there were two dialects, one spoken in what is now Kuna, one in what is now Cekhon.
+It is believed that there were two dialects, one spoken in what is now Kuna, one in what is now Tepi.
 Little is known about them, however.

 PM had six monophthongs, three short and three long.
 Long vowels are written double in this transcription.

 The International Phonetic Alphabet (IPA) is used here to indicate typical values.
 No doubt the sound of each vowel varied widely in practice, but few of the details of vowel variation are known.